derhass/olmappy/README.md

 * `WRITECONFIG`: Write the config file.
 This is useful for initally populating the config file, and may be combined with several `--set` parameters to specify config values.
 * `SHOWCONFIG`: Show the currently effective configuration (taking the config file and all `--set` parameters into account).
 * `LISTIGNORED`: List all un-indexed files in the map directory.
+* `EXPORTLIST`: Export the list of local maps (with potential filters applied) to the file specified by the `--export-file` argument.
+* `HIDEIMPORT`: Import the hidden / unhidden state from a file specified by the `--import-file` argument.
+Note that `HIDEIMPORT` will hide AND unhide maps from the file, but you can combine it with the `--hidden` or `--unhidden` filters to specifically only hide or unhide maps.
+The import only applies to maps you locally already have, other maps are ignored.
+If you later download such a map, you can apply the import file again.

 #### CONFIGURATION: